Keizo410/Library-Management-System/README.md

 The 'Create' Class prompts the user to create an account with an email and password, and checks to make sure the account doesn't already exist.

 The 'LibrarianAction' Class extends the Login class to check if the user is an admin, and then prompts the user for a choice to Add or Delete a book or Edit or Delete user's account to/in the database (ADMIN functions).

 The 'LoggedIn' Class prompts the user for a choice from the main menu once they are logged in (B,S, or U).

 The 'Booklist' Class is used to display (or list) all the books inside the database, or the books with a specific title or author that the user searched for.

 The 'Book' Class is used to display all the information on a book that is in the database, and also to update its information like availability or its waitlist.
+Also, this class calls two APIs: Open Library and Twitter.
+With Open Library, book class allows normal users to request a new book to the library database by entering its ISBN number on Gui_RequestForm.
+Librarians can view the list of requests in Gui_ViewRequests.

 The 'Viewbook' class is used to get the user's input after searching for a book or viewing the entire database (the input will be the id of the book the user wants to look at more closely).